kuanrongchan/STAGES/README.md

 # Local Usage

-- Due to memory constraints imposed by streamlit, users may choose to run this webtool locally on their own machine.
+- Due to memory constraints on the online webtool, users may choose to run this webtool locally on their own machine.

 ## Initial Set-up
 1. Users will have to download 2 items: